drduh/Debian-Privacy-Server-Guide/README.md

 4096 19:de:..:fe:58:3a /etc/ssh/ssh_host_key.pub (RSA)
 ```

-If the fingerprint matches, exit the original SSH session.
+If the fingerprint matches the local file version, exit the original SSH session.

 ### tmux